Garricktgh/Follow-the-lights/README.md

 # Follow-the-lights

-This project is a remake of a game called [Simon](https://en.wikipedia.org/wiki/Simon_(game)) using HTML, CSS, and Javascript.
+This project is a remake of the game called [Simon](https://en.wikipedia.org/wiki/Simon_(game)) using HTML, CSS, and Javascript.

 # Gameplay
 A round in the game consists of the device lighting up one or more buttons in a random order, after which the player must reproduce that order by pressing the buttons.
 As the game progresses, the number of buttons to be pressed increases.